 That could help keep your costs down, but it doesn't mean you can skip flood insurance altogether.
 Between 20% and 25% of flood claims occur outside of high-risk flood zones.
 Plus, it doesn't take a lot of water to cause damage.
 Even one inch of standing water can cost roughly $25,000 in repairs.

-Whatever your flood risk is, getting affordable flood coverage goes a long ways towards giving you peace of mind that you can recover should you see damage.
+Whatever your flood risk is, getting affordable flood coverage goes a long way towards giving you peace of mind that you can recover should you see damage.
 Contact us for a quote and keep in mind that your rates may vary based on your flood zone and other factors.

 Flood zones in Glades County